Neural for USD

 )

-# Convert to world coords
+# Use "camera-to-world" matrix to convert ray directions to world coords

 rays_d = torch.sum(directions[..., None, :] * c2w[:3, :3], dim=-1)